vekatze/neut/book/src/commands.md

 ### `--no-padding`

-If `--no-padding` is set, compiler diagnostics are printed without padding spaces.
+The compiler prints diagnostics without padding spaces if `--no-padding` is set.

 Without `--no-padding`: